efou/Once-upon-a-time/documentation/intro.md

 System: It is the software project we have undertaken to implement.

+**Term 3**

+Update: The transfer of the book from user's computer to the system.

+**Term 3**

+Update: The transfer of the book from the system to user's computer.

 **Term 4**

 User priority: The importance of each requirement of the system for the user.